-- Candies It’s the classical way to enjoy caramel: unwrap and let the caramel slowly melt in your mouth to reveal its wonderful taste.
+Candies: It’s the classic way to enjoy caramel: unwrap and let the caramel slowly melt in your mouth to reveal its wonderful taste.

 We also cook caramel syrup, powders and bits.
-This is to say, from a bag of caramels to a truckload of syrup, we do it all!
+From a bag of caramels to a truckload of syrup, we do it all!
 All of our products can be sold in bulk quantities for professionals.